SETL-Framework/setl-examples/README.md

     .getOrCreate()

 setl
-    .setConnector("testObjectRepository")
+    .setConnector("testObjectRepository", deliveryId = "id")
 ```

-The argument provided is a `String` that refers to an item in the specified configuration file.
+The first argument provided is a `String` that refers to an item in the specified configuration file.
+The second argument, `deliveryId`, must be specified for data ingestion.
+We will see in section **2.3** why it is necessary.
+Just think of it as an ID, and the only way for `SETL` to ingest a `Connector` is with its ID.

+Note that `deliveryId` is not necessary for the registration but it is for the ingestion.
+However there is no much use if we only register the data.
+If you are a beginner in `SETL`, you should think as setting a `Connector` must always come with a `deliveryId`.

 `local.conf`:
 ```